 Although an increase in exercise can have minimal impact on lowering LDL and total cholesterol, it can lessen triglycerides and increase the amount of HDL (“good”) cholesterol.
 Professionals in physiotherapy can play a significant role in helping you attain healthier amounts of cholesterol by advising you of proper exercise routines and overseeing your use of sports medicine.
 The American College of Sports Medicine indicates that people with elevated cholesterol should exercise at least 5 days per week to maximize caloric expenditure for 30-60 minutes per day.
 By losing fat and building muscle, your numbers will likely improve.

 Research suggests that people engage in aerobic and resistance training in order reduce the risk of cardiovascular disease.
 However, when it comes to athletic therapy, all things are not equal.
 Everyone should maintain an exercise routine specific to their physical needs and abilities.

-Someone trained in physical therapy can look at your health holistically in order to help you devise a routine that is optimum for your needs.
+Someone trained in physiotherapy can look at your health holistically in order to help you devise a routine that is optimum for your needs.
 They can assess the types and amount of exercise necessary for you to successfully reduce your cholesterol numbers without overextending yourself.

-Call NRG Atheletes Therapy Fitness today and speak with our physiotherapist!
+Call NRG Athletes Therapy Fitness today and speak with our physiotherapist!